Laser Vein Treatments with Vbeam – Nonsurgical

 Broken and enlarged veins and capillaries tend to be very visible for Orange County patients with light skin tones and are more of an appearance concern rather than a medical problem.
 They are very common.
 If you suffer from problems related to varicose and spider veins, you are not alone.
 It is estimated that more than 80 million Americans suffer from some form of venous disorder.

 What is Laser Vein Treatment?

 Vbeam Laser Treatment uses a laser to deliver pulses of light energy which causes the blood within the vein to coagulate, eventually destroying the vessels which are later reabsorbed by your body.
 Blood flow will then be redirected to veins deeper below the surface.

 What are the causes of facial and varicose veins?

 Many factors contribute to the development of facial veins and leg veins:

 - Occupations that require long periods of standing

 What type of laser works to reduce vein appearance?

-Vbeam and other vascular lasers are used to treat vessels from tiny spider veins and superficial face veins to deeper blue leg veins on Mission Viejo and Orange County men and women of all skin tones.
+Vbeam and other vascular lasers are used to treat vessels from tiny spider veins and superficial face veins to deeper blue leg veins on Orange County men and women of all skin tones.
 Depending on the size and depth of the vein, Dr. Sikorski will determine if lasers will be effective or if Sclerotherapy would be more appropriate.

 How does a laser treat broken and enlarged veins?